volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 * `g` - looks for all matches, not only for the first one (default behavior if this flag is not provided)
 * `i` - makes the search case-insensitive (default behavior is case-sensitive)

-Assume that we have the following string `abcabcabc` and this regex: `/abc/`.
+Assume that we have the following string `abcabcabc`.
 Let's see what will be matched using the flags above:

 ```javascript
 /abc/ // Matches only the first occurrence of "abc"